threefoldtech/0-core/docs/config/network.md

 # Network Configuration

-Core0 applies the network configuration as defined in the `/etc/g8os/network.toml`, structured as follows:
+Zero-OS applies the network configuration as defined in the `/etc/zero-od/network.toml`, structured as follows:

 ```toml
 [network]